ibm-cloud-docs/event-notifications/en-markdown-formatted-notifications.md

 The notification has a certain structure and format for every destination.
 A precedence order is in place to transform the event notification payload structure into a meaningful message for each destination.

-* A notification adheres to the defined template if you have defined one.
+* A notification adheres to the user-defined template if you have defined one.

+* A notification adheres to the pre-defined template if defined, if a user-defined template is not defined and a pre-defined template is defined for that pair of source and destination.

-* If you do not define a template for a destination and include `ibmenmarkdown` field in the payload, a notification message maps to `ibmenmarkdown` field in the event notification payload.
+* If you do not define a template for a destination and not have a pre-defined template in place or have and include `ibmenmarkdown` field in the payload, a notification message maps to `ibmenmarkdown` field in the event notification payload.

 * Else, if you do not include `ibmenmarkdown` field in the payload, a notification message maps to `ibmendefaultshort` and `ibmendefaultlong` fields in the event notification payload.

 For Email as a destination, if you include `ibmenhtmlbody` field in the payload and do not define a template, a notification message maps to `ibmenhtmlbody` field.
 Else, a notification message maps to `ibmenmarkdown` field in the event notification payload.

-## Structure event notifications payload using Markdown formatting
+## Structure event notifications payload by using Markdown formatting
 {: #en-markdown-formatted-ibmenmarkdown}

 The `ibmenmarkdown` field in the event notification payload must be a markdown-formatted text.
 It is designed one time and can be rendered in specific destination format at the Email, Slack, and Microsoft Teams destinations.